-The UK is currently at COVID Alert Level 4, so we understand that this can cause concern both for yourself and for our customers.
+The UK is currently at COVID Alert Level 4, so we understand that this can cause concern.

-We (as in Sean, Frans, Tom, Katherine, Maciek and Laura) continue to monitor the situation daily and will keep you updated on any actions we need to take.
+We continue to monitor the situation daily and will keep you updated on any actions we need to take.

-The government advice is still to work from home if you can.
+The government states that you should work from home if you can.
 We are therefore following government guidance and encouraging employees to work from home.
-The offices will still be open and accessible if needed, unless Jennings decide to close the park, in which case we will inform you.
+The offices will still be open and accessible if required.

 Accessing the Office